Tsinghua-MARS-Lab/InterSim/README.md

 Try to run the simulation again, now InterSim should you your new planner instead of the default ego_planner.

 `python sim.py --max_scenarios 5`

-### Using default relation predictor

-InterSim leverages a pretrained default relation predictor by default.
-You can turn off the relation predictor by setting `predict_relations_for_ego` in the config to `false` and all agents will yield to the conflict by default (potential dead lock warning).

-The deafult relation predictor requires loading a pretrained model.
-You can download this model from [Google Drive](https://drive.google.com/drive/u/2/folders/1SH8HWu8DQtwUgSFoIJOL8vJEvgFptBCD).
-Note this model was trained by WOMD and will not work properly on NuPlan dataset.

 # More